RE5 Exam Sandton

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are invaluable as they stipulate the content of the exams, because they seek to describe what the examination questions will be testing.
-All examination questions are based on the material as set out and in addition the Preparation Guides map out exactly where you can discover the pertinent information in the legislation.
+The Preparation Guides are important as they state the material of the exams, in that they seek to describe what the examination questions will be testing.
+All examination questions are based upon the content as set out and in addition the Preparation Guides map out exactly where you can find the relevant info in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-One can not expect to be checked on legislation without having actually checked out the legislation.
-By checking out the legislation you will get used to the meanings, terms and the way in which the legislation is prepared.
-Checking out the legislation will assist you to analyze the questions properly.
+It is necessary to check out the real legislation.
+One can not anticipate to be checked on legislation without having actually read the legislation.
+By reading the legislation you will get utilized to the definitions, terms and the manner in which the legislation is prepared.
+Please be recommended that the very same terms and technique is utilized in the examination questions.
+The questions need to be technically appropriate in that the correct legal terms must be utilized at all times.
+Reading the legislation will help you to interpret the questions properly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.